Divorce and Annulment in the Philippines

 2. Marriage is supposed to be forever.
 From an idealistic non-legal standpoint, the sole reason for marriage should be love; the kind of love that transcends time and withstands any impediments that life throws our way.
 From a legal perspective, on the other hand, no less than the Philippine Constitution (Art.
 XV, Sec.
 2) and the Family Code (Art.
 1) expressly characterize marriage as the foundation of the family and an inviolable social institution.
 The law states that it is a special contract of a permanent union between a man and a woman (sorry, same sex marriage is not yet recognized in the Philippines).
 It is inviolable.
 It is permanent.
 In short, you don’t think of divorce when you get married.

-99 Responses to “Divorce and Annulment in the Philippines”
+172 thoughts on “Divorce and Annulment in the Philippines

 i’d like to ask if filing for an annulment case will be of help after a couple has been charged of bigamy? what will be the sentence or decision of the ombudsman and the sandigan bayan if the one accused of bigamy is a public official?